Mulavukad

 Mulavukad, also known locally as Bolgatty Island, is one of the islands that forms part of the city of Kochi in Kerala, India.
-It is situated in the Mulavukad Grama Panchayat.
-Vypin island and Vallarpadam island lie on its west side and Vaduthala lie to its east.
-Mulavukad is connected to mainland Ernakulam & Vallarpadam by the Goshree bridges and to Container terminal road at north side to connect to Kalamassery and Aluva side.
-Easy connection to the CBD, Northern and Southern side of Cochin city make the Island unique among other Goshree Islands.
+It is in the Mulavukad Grama Panchayat.
+Vypin Island and Vallarpadam Island lie to its west, while Vaduthala lies to its east.
+Mulavukad is connected to mainland Ernakulam & Vallarpadam by the Goshree bridges and to the Container Terminal Road on its northern side, providing access to Kalamassery and Aluva.

-The Bolgatty Palace is located at the southern tip of the island.
-It was built by the Dutch as a centre for colonial administration, and later taken over by the British.
-The Palace is a popular tourist attraction and a heritage hotel, managed by the Kerala State Tourism Department (KTDC).
-The Lulu International Convention Center and Hyatt Hotels group is launching in Mulavukad in 2016.

-The island has a golf course and an international marina.
-The marina was the first of its kind in India and was set up by KITCO, for KTDC.
-Island is famous for its resorts, farm houses, water sports, safe bicycle routes, jogging tracks and multi cuisine restaurants.

-Attraction of the Mulavukad is the cosmopolitan culture.
-People of all religion and political beliefs live in harmony and always united together for any common issues.
-Recently it is booming as a residential hub for Advocates from Kerala High Court and Doctors from Aster Medcity.
-A service road is sanctioned along the west side of the Island in parallel to the container road.
+The Bolgatty Palace built by Dutch traders in 1744 is located at the southern tip of the island.

 Demographics

 At the 2001 India census, Mulavukad had a population of 22,845.
 Males constituted 49% of the population and females 51%.
 Mulavukad had an average literacy rate of 86%, higher than the national average of 59.5%: male literacy was 87% and female literacy was 84%.
 11% of the population were under 6 years of age.